PaulvonRedmont/Redmont-Client-2.0/progress logs.md

 **Result: Failure.**

-**Reason:** Alexa stops responding to all commands, both verbal and physical after approximately 100 inputs, both verbal and physical.
-To fix this, one must restart the device, by unplugging and replugging the Echo Dot.
+**Reason:** Alexa stops responding to all commands, both verbal and physical after approximately 100 inputs (both verbal and physical).
+To fix this, one must restart the device, by unplugging and replugging the Echo Dot, which would be a serious technical challenge of timing and manufactured dexterity.

 ## Attempt #2: Tried using a robotics kit to type in commands in the Alexa App on an iPhone.